 - You should see at least 3 windows appear.
 If you are using e2desktop.py, the windows will be positioned for you in specific locations.
 If you are running e2workflow.py you will need to arrange the windows yourself.
 On a laptop with a low-resolution display, this can be a challenge.
 The windows are: - The main controller looks like a regular window; it has an assortment of buttons and text entry boxes - the main image display window shows the full 2D micrograph currently selected - the particle display window (with nothing in it) that will eventually show the boxed particles (this should be obvious from its icon). - micrograph thumbnails This will only appear if you selected 2 or more micrographs in the previous step.
-Clicking on one of these will select the current image to be boxed. - Note that you can get help in most of EMAN2's interfaces by hitting F1.
-This will cause your web browser to open an EMAN2 wiki page displaying relevant information.
-Try hitting F1 in the 2D image display and Particle Stack display interfaces.
+Clicking on one of these will select the current image to be boxed.

-Getting started with interactive autoboxing
+Getting started with autoboxing